- The Budget Process

 Conference Income and Expenses.
 Income from all conferences sponsored (or co-sponsored) by the SIG are aggregated on one income line for the SIG budget.
 (For co-sponsored events, the income and expenses are divided proportionately among the sponsors.)
 These figures are not entered into the FMRs until the conference is closed, normally 120 days afterward the conference concludes.
 The fiscal year for conferences is March 1 through the following February 28.
 Conference expenses are aggregated in the same fashion.

-Overhead or Allocation.
+Overhead.
 All SIG expenses, both organizational and conferences, are assessed an overhead fee to cover the basic costs of doing business.
-While the exact amount of the SIG allocation is calculated at the end of the fiscal year, the amount budgeted is based on the organizational and conference expenses included as part of the budget.
+While the exact amount of the SIG overhead is calculated at the end of the fiscal year, the amount budgeted is based on the organizational and conference expenses included as part of the budget.

 Using the FMRs.
 The FMRs can provide valuable information about the workings of the SIG.
 Looking at the year to date figures, a comparison of the amount in the Actual to the amount in the Budget shows where income or expenses stand in relation to expectations.
 Keep in mind, however, that expenditures for some budgeted items occur almost entirely within a month or two, while the budget line assumes roughly equivalent expenditures throughout the year.
 Two examples of this are awards and travel grants, which are often largely expended around the SIG flagship conference.